When you own an aquarium, at some point you will need to filter the water as a way of cleaning it and removing harmful dirt and debris.

 You first have to make sure you have the right layer media for your canister.
 The general layering starts from back to front with ceramic rings starting, coarse sponge next, bio media follows and at the top you have the filter wool pad.

 How to setting up an external canister filter for aquarium

 Filter types (HOB vs. Canister)

 By now, if you had no idea why your aquarium needed filters, then it is clear you have to get one today.
-With so many options available, you might be even confused which one to choose.
+With so many options available, you might be even confused about which one to choose.
 The best choice canister filter review shows that the Fluval FX6 Canister filter would be the best option, as it comes with many desirable features.

-You get a self-starting feature, it’s easy to mount, and it’s energy efficient, among many others.
+You get a self-starting feature, it’s easy to mount, and it’s energy-efficient, among many others.
 There is no problem if you decide to go for a different model, just make sure you keep in mind the considerations of picking the right model.